clux/kubecon2020/source/slides.md

 - slides at http://clux.github.io/kubecon2020

 notes:
-- that's it. been talking for some time. hope it's been useful. source in link, slides there
+- that's it. been talking for some time. hope it's been useful. source in link, all on crates.io, slides available at this link
 - Api crate (kube) quite stable, but kube-runtime is pretty new still, so anyone that's willing to get their hands dirty, help is appreciated.
 - Changes are documented in our CHANGELOG - so check that if using it + pin version.
 - SKIP: We're doing this because we want something: light weight, easy to understand.
 Not much indirection.
 Defo No scaffolding.